 Welcome to The Shape of Care, a dynamic new podcast that explores the world of caregiving through storytelling and information-sharing.
-We’re shooting to launch the podcast THIS FALL!
+We will be launching the podcast in October, 2019!
+So stay tuned!

 Here’s an update on our progress!

-If you want to follow my updates, “like” The Shape of Care Facebook page: https://www.facebook.com/theshapeofcare/ And please support The Shape of Care by clicking on the DONATE button.
+If you want to follow my updates, please “like” The Shape of Care Facebook page: And please support The Shape of Care by clicking on the DONATE button.

 Thanks for your support!
 And stay tuned!

-A little back story about why I wanted to create a podcast about caregiving…
+WAIT!
+There’s more!
+Here’s a little back story about why I wanted to create a pocast about caregiving…

 As you know, there are millions of people caring for family members, and there are millions of workers providing paid caregiving to elders.
 Despite the importance of this work, it’s largely invisible – and many people providing care feel isolated and unsupported.
 In creating this podcast, my aim is to create platform for a “caregiving conversation”, hopefully one that will help people feel less alone.